hannobraun/stepper/CONTRIBUTING.md

 6. Push branch, open a pull request.
 This makes sure the CI runs and gives other maintainers a chance to weigh in.

-7. Once ready, publish `step-dir`: Run `cargo publish` from the repository root.
+7. Once ready, publish `stepper`: Run `cargo publish` from the repository root.

 8. Publish all driver crates.
 Go into each directory in `drivers/`, run `cargo publish` there.